Ann Kao: Hsinchu mayoralty

 In July 2022, the Taiwan People's Party nominated Kao as its candidate for Hsinchu mayor.
-Six candidates contested the office, including Lin Keng-jen of the Kuomintang and the Democratic Progressive Party's Shen Hui-hung.
+Six candidates contested the office, including Lin Geng-ren of the Kuomintang and the Democratic Progressive Party's Shen Hui-hung.
 During Kao's campaign, Mirror Media reported that her doctoral dissertation, authored at the University of Cincinnati, was allegedly plagiarized from two studies she had taken part in as a researcher.
 Both the research and Kao's doctoral study were subsidized by the Institute for Information Industry.
 She filed a defamation lawsuit against Mirror Media for publishing the allegations.
 Institute president Cho Cheng-hung later told the Legislative Yuan that Kao's doctoral thesis had plagiarized 70–80% of the report she had written for the III.
 On 25 October 2022, the III sued Kao, claiming that she had used copyrighted information in her doctoral thesis.
 Later, prosecutors declined to charge her for breach of trust due to insufficient evidence, ending the III's legal actions against Kao.

-Separately, Lin Keng-jen accused Kao of violating the Anti-Corruption Act.
+Separately, Lin Geng-ren accused Kao of violating the Anti-Corruption Act.
 Lin also questioned whether Kao had fraudulently hired her alleged partner.
 The Ministry of Justice Investigation Bureau duly investigated Kao on these and other allegations, including accepting illegal political donations.
 The day before the 2022 mayoral election, a whistleblower brought attention to an instance of alleged intimidation by a member of Kao's legislative staff toward a former member of the staff.
 Despite the allegations against Kao, she won the mayoral election with 98,121 votes (45%), ahead of Shen (35.7%) and Lin (18%).
 Prior to taking office as mayor, investigators searched Kao's legislative offices and questioned her in regards to the allegations against her.

 Upon taking office on 25 December 2022, Kao became the first female Mayor of Hsinchu, and the youngest female county magistrate or mayor in Taiwanese history.
 Her legislative seat was filled by Chen Wan-hui.

 In June 2024, following Kao's indictment, an anonymous person launched a campaign to recall her as mayor, citing issues such as an apartment complex fire and allegations of allowing her boyfriend to "exert undue influence in city affairs."
 As of August, the campaign failed to gain enough signatures in a first-round petition.
 Organizers said the campaign had reached 53% of the required threshold of signatures in mid-December.

 On 26 July 2024, Kao was suspended by Ministry of the Interior from the position of mayor due to corruption charges.
-Her deputy, Andy Chiu serves as the acting mayor during Kao's suspension.
+Her deputy, Andy Chiu served as the acting mayor during Kao's suspension.
+After she was cleared of corruption charges, the Hsinchu City Government applied for Kao's reinstatement in December 2025, which was approved by the interior ministry on 17 December.
+Kao returned to office the following day.